Efficient Modeling Technology

 Our Approach

 Our work is based on three different core technologies, originally developed in this research group: Statistical reuse distance sampling, statistical modeling and on-line phase detection.
+In addition, virtualization techniques are used to fast-forward simulation between sampling points.

 Reuse Distance Sampling